• Skip to main content

 Convoy Effect

 Consider the CPU-bound process holds the CPU first and start execution.
 At the same time, I/O bound processes will finish doing their I/O and will return to the ready queue waiting for the CPU.
-When the I/O-bound processes are waiting in the ready queue and CPU-bound process is getting executed in CPU, I/O devices are sitting idle.
+When the I/O-bound processes are waiting in the ready queue and the CPU-bound process is getting executed in the CPU, I/O devices are sitting idle.

-After some time, the CPU-bound finishes its CPU burst time and moves on to I/O devices.
+After some time, the CPU-bound process finishes its CPU burst time and moves on to I/O devices.
 So the I/O-bound processes hold the CPU and quickly finishes their execution as they have short CPU burst and move to the I/O devices, now, the CPU sits idle.
 This is a convoy effect where the short processes have to wait for one big process to finish its CPU burst.
 This also lower downs the CPU and I/O device utilization.

 Advantages of the First Come First Serve Scheduling

-2. It works well with the processes that have long burst time. we will understand this with the help of the example we discussed above.
-Look at the process P3, its waiting time in the ready queue is 24 milliseconds that is approximately 8 times of its execution time i.e. 3 milliseconds.
-On the other hand, look at the process P4, though it has longer burst time i.e. 20 milliseconds than P3 (burst time 3 millisecond), its waiting time in the ready queue (24 milliseconds) is far more acceptable for the lengthy process like P4 than that of P3.
+Look at the process P3, its waiting time in the ready queue is 24 milliseconds that is approximately 8 times its execution time i.e. 3 milliseconds.
+On the other hand, look at the process P4, though it has a longer burst time i.e. 20 milliseconds than P3 (burst time 3 millisecond), its waiting time in the ready queue (24 milliseconds) is far more acceptable for the lengthy process like P4 than that of P3.
 P4 has to wait only 3 milliseconds more than P3.
 So, we can surely say that the First Come First Serve scheduling performs better for processes that have long burst time.

 Disadvantages of the First Come First Serve scheduling

-1. In First Come First Serve scheduling the average waiting time is not optimal.
-Let us verify this using the above example where we get the average waiting time 12.5 millisecond.
+Let us verify this using the above example where we get the average waiting time of 12.5 milliseconds.
 Suppose if the processes would have come in the order P1, P3, P2, P4 (don’t consider the arrival time).

 Gantt Chart 2